DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

    [Google protocol buffers](https://developers.google.com/protocol-buffers)

    are Google's serializing libraries.

-It is widely-used in Tensorflow project due to its fascinating **code generation** feature.
-You have to install it before compiling Tensorflow.
+   It is widely-used in Tensorflow project due to its fascinating **code generation** feature. ~~You have to install it before compiling Tensorflow~~.
 To notice, **you'd better install the version listed in `workspace.bzl` file** .
 For me, it is

    ```python
     PROTOBUF_URLS = [